jaller94/cs2d-webadmin/README.md

 3. Download the Linux Dedicated server zip package from http://cs2d.com.
 4. Unpack the linux server into the folder `server`.
 5. Make sure the file `cs2d_dedicated` executable (e.g. using `chmod +x server/cs2d_dedicated`.
-6. Install the dependencies: `npm install`
+6. Install the dependencies: `yarn install`

 ## How to start the server
-1. Start the web server: `npm start`
+1. Start the web server: `yarn start`
 2. Open http://localhost:3000 in your browser.
 3. Log in using credentials from `db/users.js`.
 4. Press the button "Start server".